pimarc/pms50-gns530/readme.md

 - Adding a declutter level

 # Change log
+## V 1.0.16
+- Bug correction on automatic detection of the GNS530 by the GNS4330 in cold and start mode.
 ## V 1.0.15
 - Code cleanup and reorganization
 - Added thumbnail for content manager